socrata/dev.socrata.com/_posts/2019-10-07-time-series-analysis-with-jupyter-notebooks-and-socrata.md

 ### Getting Started

 In the interest of brevity, this post assumes that you are comfortable writing and executing Python code.
-Further, it assumes that you have setup a virtual environment, and that you have installed a bunch of dependencies, including Jupyer.
+Further, it assumes that you have setup a virtual environment, and that you have installed a bunch of dependencies, including Jupyter.
 Finally, it assumes that you have already downloaded the [City of Seattle Building Permits dataset](https://data.seattle.gov/Permitting/Building-Permits/76t5-zqzr) into a [Pandas](https://pandas.pydata.org/) [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) named `seattle_permits_df`.
-The entire notebook is available for download [here](https://dev.socrata.com/files/socrata-time-series-prophet.ipynb).
+The entire notebook is available for download [here](https://dev.socrata.com/files/20191007.socrata-time-series-prophet.ipynb).
 If you need help getting your data to this point, you can follow the first two steps in [this blog post](https://dev.socrata.com/blog/2016/02/01/pandas-and-jupyter-notebook.html).

 ### Exploring Our Data